 - Read more: Why The Simpsons keeps predicting the future

-- Check it out on Stranger Things at Netflix.
+- Check it out on Stranger Things on Netflix.

 Instead of an entire season, what if the movie focused on a single, unforgettable night?
 Rue is pulled between relapse and redemption, Cassie is scheming her next big dramatic monologue, and Fez finally gets his own centre-stage storyline.